 What is the snake weight loss program?
 The Snake Diet is basically eating a low carb diet while doing extended periods of fasting that allow you to burn the fat off your body.
 The periods can last anywhere from 24 hours to weeks or even months of no food consumption.

 How does the Atkins weight loss program work?
 The Atkins diet works through 4 different phases.
 The induction phase requires taking in fewer than 20 grams of carbs per day.
 This phase lasts 2 weeks.
-This will rapidly drop weight for you.
 The other 3 phases focus on reintroducing carbs to your diet slowly as you near your goal weight.
 This prevents you from regaining all that weight the second you touch a carb and teaches you the healthy types of carbs you should eat rather than the unhealthy variety.

 Is the snake weight loss program dangerous?
 Since you are not consuming any food for extended periods, the diet can be dangerous as it can lead to loss of nutrients and can adversely affect your metabolism.